The Grace 401(k)

 What's the next step?

 To get started, we only need two items: your plan's Form 408(b)(2) fee disclosure (ticker symbols, funds, etc.) and your plan's most recent statement of fund balances.
-From there, we'll show you exactly what you're paying — and what you could be saving.
+From there, we'll show you what you're paying today — and where there may be room to reduce costs.

 A Fiduciary Promise Kept